 Your graduate program should include a practicum or internship experience.
 This enables you to put what you have learned to work in a real-world setting.
 You will work under the supervision of a clinical supervisor as you perform counseling activities.
 Make the most of your practicum hours by being an active observer, asking questions, taking notes and learning from your missteps.
 You are likely to find that your colleagues are an invaluable source of guidance as you work to refine your skills and techniques.

 Obtaining Licensure or Certification

 Every state has its own licensing or certification requirements.
-In general, you may find that you need to complete additional supervised work experience hours after graduating from your master’s degree program.
-In addition, you can expect to take a state-issued exam.
-You are also likely to need to pass a criminal background check.
+In general, you may find that you need to complete additional supervised work-experience hours after graduating from your master’s program.
+In addition, you can expect to take a state-issued exam and be required to pass a criminal background check.

 Along with obtaining mandatory certification or licensure, you might consider pursuing voluntary certifications.
 These additional credentials can help you pursue a lucrative position in the field.
 One source of voluntary certification is NAADAC, the Association for Addiction Professionals.
 Some of the certifications that NAADAC offers include the following:

 - National Certified Addiction Counselor Level I (NCAC I)